Axiverse Lampposts: Field ranges and couplings

 where $\chi_c$ is the QCD topological susceptibility.
 We can therefore identify a row of the instanton charge matrix with the coupling vector, whose rank $i_{c}$ is determined by the size of the QCD topological susceptibility $\Lambda_{i_{c}}^4 = \chi_c$ relative to the other stringy instanton contributions:

-As a result, we will find that the QCD axion is special among axions for its relatively strong coupling to the Standard Model.
+As a result, we will find that the QCD axion is special among axions in that it has an unsuppressed coupling to the Standard Model.

-In the discussion of \cref{subsec:field-ranges}, we were concerned with the lengths of the $i$th Gram vector $|\bm\rho_{i\perp}|$, since these are what set the effective field ranges of the axions.
+In the discussion of \cref{subsec:field-ranges}, we were concerned with the magnitude of the $i$th Gram vector $|\bm\rho_{i\perp}|$, which sets the effective field range of the $i$th axion.
 Phrased in terms of the combined transformation $\bm A$, we have